jmacglashan/decisions_and_dragons/content/posts/model_free_vs_model_based.md

 draft = false
 +++

 In reinforcement learning, the agent is not assumed to know how the environment will be affected by its actions.
 Model-based and model-free reinforcement learning tackle this problem in different ways.
 In model-based reinforcement learning, the agent learns a model of how the environment is affected by its actions and uses this model to determine good behavior.
-In model-free reinforcement learning, the agent learns how to act well without ever learning to predict precisely how the environment will be affectd by its actions.
+In model-free reinforcement learning, the agent learns how to act well without ever learning to predict precisely how the environment will be affectd by its actions. <!--more-->

 To understand these two paradigms more completely, it is helpful to revisit the definition of an MDP, how to solve it, and how RL specifically makes this problem harder.